cscareerhub/daily-bot/README.md

 USERNAME=<PostgreSQL account username for bot>
 PASSWORD=<PostgreSQL account password for bot>
 ```
+_Note here that you will need to create an account for the postgres user manually, as well as the **dailybot** database._

 - Run `python3 main.py` (or again depending on install `python main.py` could suffice).<br>
 If successful, this should be present on the terminal:
 ```